calico-games/react-native-godot/README.md

 * Then, you just need to move the pck file in your assets folder.

-* One last thing, add a `project.godot` in your assets with the pck, see in the example folder for more details.
+* One last important thing, don't forget to add a `project.godot` in your XCode project, see in the example folder for more details.

-## Metro
+## Metro Config 🚇

 * You need to add the following to your `metro.config.js` in order to treat `.pck` files as assets and exclude them from being treated as source files.